JohnEarnest/Mako/docs/makoBasics.md

 	:array buffer 256  0  # 256-element array filled with 0
 	:array tile    64 -1  #  64-element array filled with -1

 `:data` is the most freeform approach to describing data.
 It requires only a name.
-When numbers or word names (including code or constants) are encountered outside a word definition, it is simply appended literally into the MakoVM ROM.
+When numbers or word names (including code or constants) are encountered outside a word definition, it is simply appended literally into the MakoVM memory image.

 	# initializing an array
 	:data data-array  0 1 2 45 23 12 11